-Once you've identified possible positions, you are ready to begin the application process.
+Once you've identified possible positions, you are ready to begin the application process:

-- 1. Start by creating or updating your job materials.
+- 1. Create or update your job materials.
 You'll need a version of your resume for each type of position; in other words, the resume you send out for a social media internship should not be the same one you send out for a magazine writing/editing internship.
 You'll also want to compose a customized cover letter that displays your strengths and fit for each position.
 If an internship ad requires any other materials (such as writing samples or recommendation letters), make sure you have updated copies of those materials. - 2.
 Get feedback on your job materials.
 Remember that the Career Development Center and/or your internship coordinator will review your job materials with you to evaluate the rhetorical effectiveness of the materials.
 Set up a feedback appointment well in advance of the application deadline to give yourself time to revise if needed. - 3.
-Submit your polished resume, cover letter, and any other required job materials before the deadline/review start date. - 4.
-Once you've submitted your job materials for consideration, you'll want to prepare for possible phone, video, or in-person interviews.
+Submit your polished resume, cover letter, and any other required job materials before the deadline/review start date if possible.
+Sometimes review begins before the deadline, and you don't want your application to be overlooked in favor of earlier applications. - 4.
+Prepare for possible phone, video, or in-person interviews.
 The Career Development Center offers online mock interviews to help you practice! - 5.
 When you get an invitation to an interview, be on time or even early so you aren't too stressed.
-Bring a notebook & pens, as well as extra copies of your work, and dress in a way that makes you feel comfortable & professional. - 6.
+Bring a notebook & pens, as well as extra copies of your work, and dress in a way that makes you feel comfortable & professional.
+Account for both potential traffic and parking time when deciding how early you should leave. - 6.
 After an interview is the hardest part: waiting.
 You could be waiting on a decision for several weeks.
-If you haven't heard anything w/in 2 weeks or so, send a polite email to your interviewer that expresses your continued interest in the position & asks if there's anything else they need as they continue their decision-making process.
+If you haven't heard anything within two weeks or so, send a polite email to your interviewer that expresses your continued interest in the position & asks if there's anything else they need as they continue their decision-making process.

-Also, don't get discouraged if you don't get an offer with an interview!
+Also, don't get discouraged if you don't get an offer after an interview!
 You may need to apply to several places before you find a good fit.